gaia-pipeline/gaia/README.rst

         private static Handler MyAwesomeJob = (gaiaArgs) -> {
             LOGGER.info("This output will be streamed back to gaia and will be displayed in the pipeline logs.");
+	    # Just raise an exception to tell Gaia if a job failed.
+            # throw new IllegalArgumentException("Oh no, this job failed!");
         };

         public static void main( String[] args )